 Real estate investments are carried at cost less accumulated depreciation and amortization.
-The cost of real estate includes the purchase price of the property and leasehold improvements.
+The cost of real estate includes the purchase price of property and leasehold improvements.
 Expenditures for maintenance and repairs are expensed as incurred.
 Significant renovations and betterments that extend the economic useful lives of assets are capitalized.
 During land development and construction periods, we capitalize construction costs, legal fees, financing costs, real estate taxes and insurance and internal costs of personnel performing development, if such costs are incremental and identifiable to a specific development project.
-Capitalization begins upon commencement of development efforts and ceases when the property is ready for its intended use and held available for occupancy.
+Capitalization of costs begins upon commencement of development efforts and ceases when the property is ready for its intended use and held available for occupancy.
 Interest is capitalized during the period of development based upon applying the weighted-average borrowing rate to the actual development costs expended.
-Capitalized interest costs were \$4.4 million, \$1.8 million and \$1.6 million for the years ended December 31, 2013, 2012, and 2011, respectively.
+Capitalized interest costs were \$4.6 million, \$4.4 million and \$1.8 million for the years ended December 31, 2014, 2013, and 2012, respectively.